kronicler/cs2040_DSnA/CheatSheets/Application.md

 8. BSTs (ordered map/ set)

 - Use when we need to have a balance between retrieval of random data and finding order

+- Keys are harder to hash eg. tuples/ pairs

+- Need to use upper bound/ lower bound